 - Reduced-points offers are then made to any remaining applicants who are within 50 points of their chosen programme.

 Prioritisation of Applicants Eligible for both DARE and HEAR

-In order to increase the number of students facing the "double disadvantage" of socio-economic disadvantage and disability, DARE and HEAR colleges have agreed to prioritise applicants eligible for both DARE and HEAR when allocating reduced points places.
+In order to increase the number of students in Access and Participation at college who experience socio-economic disadvantage and disability, DARE and HEAR colleges have agreed to prioritise applicants eligible for both DARE and HEAR when allocating reduced points places.

 Applicants eligible for both schemes can only be prioritised where they have met all the admissions criteria for consideration.

 Important: Being HEAR-eligible does not guarantee you a reduced-points offer.

 Re-allocation of Unused Places

 Note: GMIT is also a member of the DARE Scheme.
 In cases where reserved places for DARE applicants have not been filled, these places may be offered to eligible HEAR applicants.
 Similarly, in cases where reserved places for HEAR applicants have not been filled, these places may be offered to DARE applicants.

 HEAR-eligible applicants who achieve more than or equal to the required points for their chosen programme may receive offers in the same manner as any other student and do not count against the number of places allocated for reduced-points offers.

 Such students must still meet the minimum entry requirements for their chosen course, and will be entitled to all of the supports offered by the GMIT Access and Participation Office.